About half of all heart attacks are mistaken for less serious problems and can increase your risk of dying from coronary artery disease.

 SMI is usually detected from an electrocardiogram (EKG) or echocardiogram, which can highlight heart muscle damage.
 Another method is a blood test for the molecular footprints of troponin T, a protein released by injured heart cells.
 That test is often used in emergency departments for patients with heart attack symptoms.

-Once an SMI is diagnosed, your doctor can identify your main risk factors and help design a treatment strategy, such as changing your diet, exercising regularly, or taking statins, if needed, as well as other medication to help prevent a second heart attack .
+Once an SMI is diagnosed, your doctor can identify your main risk factors and help design a treatment strategy, including changing your diet, exercising regularly, and taking a statin as well as other medication to help prevent a second heart attack .

 "If you do notice any symptoms of a SMI, do not brush them aside, even if you do not think they are serious," says Dr. Plutzky.
 "Playing it safe is always a better move than risking the potential harmful downside."